fusion809/fusion809.github.io-old2/_drafts/IDE-TE/30-vim.md

 ### Features
 It has syntax-highlighting support for almost (if not every) every computer language.
 It also has several IDE-type features, like compiling source code from within it.
 Several other features can be added to it, for example, I wrote some of this post in Vim when my blog was powered by WordPress, using the [Vimpress plugin](https://github.com/PotHix/Vimpress).

+### Obtaining It
+Aside from nano it is probably the easiest editor mentioned in this post to obtain on Linux.
+This is because it is found in the official repositories of virtually every Linux distribution.

 ### Advantages (Pros)

 * Easy to obtain it on virtually every &#42;nix system.